AmaanUsmani/UI-Design-Portfolio/Dubai-Airports-Happiness-Meter-Dashboard/README.md

 - I was the main contributor responsible for the design and implementation of the dashboard's visual elements and graphical representations.

 ## Dashboard Overview

+The dashboard consists of two pages, each serving a unique purpose:

+### Page 1: Customer Happiness Statistics